dgisolfi/Compyler/README.md

 ### Flags

-**--verbose || -v** - when passed all logs of actions the compiler is taking will be sent to stout.
+**--verbose or -v** - when passed all actions of compiler will be logged to stdout.

 #### Example

-`python3 compyler -v ./examples/Blocks.txt`
+`python3 compyler -v ./examples/AssignVals.txt`

 ## Testing